GHolk/bookmarklet/README.md

 [google image]: http://www.google.com/imghp

+## [paste to form file userscript version][paste-to-form-file.user.js]
+this script allow user to paste or drag file into the file field of form. you can:

+  - right click on image > copy image > ctrl-v on web-page containing form allow upload file
+  - drag image from other web-page and drop on web-page
+  - drag file from desktop or file explorer
+  - drag text which is a url

+this script is design for general propose. it should work in any page containing file upload field ( `<input type="file">` ). if you are using any web-page with file upload field, you can add its url to this script's userscript include/match list, (monkey menu > `paste to form file field` > userscript option > userscript include or userscript match) so you can paste/drop file into the form.
+(this script only run in [google image search][google image] default. you need to manually add other url.)

 ## [google search unredirect]
 this user script will remove redirect link in google search result page, so you can copy the link directly on google search result page,